 Monday, Dec.
 29, Salvador, Bahía

-A Canadian traveler named Raymond raved about Salvador during a day at Iguazú Falls, where waterfalls collide to give visitors with the kind of scenery seen on our favorite travel shows.
+A Canadian traveler named Raymond raved about Salvador during a day at Iguazú Falls, where waterfalls collide to give visitors the kind of scenery seen on our favorite travel shows.

 I decided, on that day in mid-2012 in Argentina, that I would someday see Salvador for myself.

 Two days before the eve of 2015, I made it happen.

 I was lucky enough to meet Eva, a really nice girl from São Paulo, at my hostel.
 She was born in Chile, then her family moved to Brazil when she was just a baby.